Centre for Food Safety

 Hijiki ( Hijiki photos )

-Hijiki is an uncommon kind of seaweed harvested mainly from seas off Japan and Korea .
+Hijiki is an uncommon kind of seaweed harvested mainly from seas off Japan and Korea.
 It is generally sold in dry and shredded form (short coarse strips) and is almost black in colour.
-Because of these appearances, dried hijiki seaweed is physically distinct from other varieties of seaweed such as arame, kombu, wakame and nori .
+Because of these appearances, dried hijiki seaweed is physically distinct from other varieties of seaweed such as arame, kombu, wakame and nori.
 It is commonly used as starter or appetiser in Japanese and Korean cuisines.
 Hijiki can also be used as an ingredient in salad, soup and vegetarian dishes.
 Unlike nori seaweed which is usually sold in dried, thin sheets, hijiki is not used in rolling sushi.
-In Hong Kong , hijiki seaweed is usually sold in Japanese supermarkets and restaurants.
+In Hong Kong, hijiki seaweed is usually sold in Japanese supermarkets and restaurants.

-Hijiki may contain arsenic naturally in high levels, especially the more toxic inorganic form.
+Hijiki may contain arsenic naturally at high levels, especially the more toxic inorganic form.
 On the other hand, overseas studies show that arsenic contents in other seaweed varieties such as kombu are mainly in the less toxic organic form and the levels are much lower than those found in hijiki.
 Moreover, one of these studies also reveals that none of the other varieties is found containing detectable level of inorganic arsenic.
 Based on these findings, seaweed other than the hijiki variety is safe to eat with respect to its arsenic content.

 Arsenic